Credit Card Regex Go Validator

 Regular Expression - Documentation

-Credit Card Number Regex
+Credit Card Regex Patterns (with Samples)

 package main